 Deep Breathing Practices

 Work on repairing your nervous system naturally by using deep breathing techniques.
-Box breathing, diaphragmatic breathing, and alternate nostril breathing are all awesome ways to invite calm during a state of panic.
+Box breathing, diaphragmatic breathing, and alternate nostril breathing are all intentional ways to invite calm during a state of panic.
 You can also try meditation or yoga paired with deep breathing, even if you only have 5 or 10 minutes.

 EFT Tapping or Acupuncture

 It’s not always possible to remove yourself from a stressful situation.
 Some days, you’ll find that simply existing at your job — or even at home — spikes your blood pressure.
-When this is the case, Emotional Freedom Technique (EFT) tapping or acupuncture can cure nervous system problems naturally — and restore peace to your body.
+When this is the case, Emotional Freedom Technique (EFT) tapping or acupuncture can fix nervous system problems naturally — and restore peace to your body.

 These techniques originate in ancient Chinese medicine and work to balance the energy flowing through your body.
 They are based on the belief that unblocking energy channels can help you release painful emotions.